llingg/docs-opmanual_developer/book/opmanual_developer/30_benchmarking/05_opmanual.md

   The same can be done with the bag that is collected on the Duckiebot.

   So a possible procedure as long as the localization system is not very efficient to first run some experiments recording just a bag from the localization system, run one experiment running the diagnostic toolbox next to it and then one experiments recording the bag directly on the Duckiebot.
   The Notebooks analyzing the data can handle all kind of different data recording configurations.
+However, it is important to say that the more experiments that were run with your code the more reliable the data and therefore, the more accurate the performance scoring.

 For each Notebook there is an Example notebook that shows the results/outputs achieved by the notebooks when running them with actual data.